Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_03_code_assistant_continue/guide.en-gb.md

 > [!primary]
 >
-> When you have modified your config file, make sure to reload it before trying to interact with your configured models !
+> When you have modified your config file, make sure to reload it before trying to interact with your configured models!
 >

 Try out different LLMs from [our catalog](https://endpoints.ai.cloud.ovh.net/catalog) and choose the one that best fits your use case.
 You can switch between them easily in the IDE UI.